Saint Louis Billikens: Conferences

 SLU has had six conference affiliations since 1937.
 SLU has been affiliated with the Missouri Valley Conference (1937–1974); the defunct Metro Conference (1975–1982); the Midwestern Collegiate Conference, now known as the Horizon League (1982–1991); the defunct Great Midwest Conference (1991–1995) and Conference USA (which was created by a merger between the Metro and Great Midwest Conferences).
 SLU joined the Atlantic 10 Conference in 2005.

 The Bilikens were a charter member of Conference USA in 1995, but left to join the A10 in 2005.
 By the time Saint Louis left C-USA, it was one of four members of the conference without football programs.
 The other three also left C-USA in 2005.
-Charlotte, which joined the A10 at alongside SLU, returned to C-USA in 2013, the same year it launched a football program (becoming the only one of the four schools that now plays football).
+Charlotte, which joined the A10 alongside SLU, returned to C-USA in 2013, the same year it launched a football program (becoming the only one of the four schools that now plays football).
 DePaul and Marquette both left for the Big East Conference, and in 2013 became two of the "Catholic 7" that formed the core of the reconfigured Big East Conference.